BISINIGISHIVANI/javascript-5/README.md

     - (primitive-single store, object-multiple Store);
 ## .toExponent, .toFixed,.toPrecision
 #### float-6,doubleFloat-12;
-#### .valueOf (number can be primitive or object//every primitive has object to agin change it as object we use .valueOf)
+#### .valueOf (number can be primitive or object//every primitive has object to again change it as object we use .valueOf)